cybercodebear/cybercodebear.github.io/_posts/2020-10-10-diskcryptor-tutorial.md

 ## Things to download
 <p>&nbsp;</p>
-Here is a quick list of resources that I downloaded for this:
+Here is a quick list of resources that I downloaded for the tutorial:

 (1.)
 [VMWare Workstation](https://www.vmware.com/au/products/workstation-pro/workstation-pro-evaluation.html), it'll ask you for a key but you can just used the trial version.